ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-26-gitifying-svn-how-i-brought-modern-version-control-to-an-ageold-system.md

 ## The Impact

 The introduction of `git svn` wasn’t just a technological shift; it was a breath of fresh air for me.
 I went from battling our version control system to embracing it as a valuable ally in our quest to build great software.
 Unfortunately, I've tried to evangelize my teammates to work this way, but I felt from them some fear and disturb.
+Even though it was cool, it was something very "new", and we know that changes take time to be introduced.

 The most noticeable change was the boost in productivity.
 Branching and merging, once dreaded tasks, became routine operations.
 The fear of merge conflicts subsided, replaced by the confidence that Git’s powerful algorithms had our back.
 I was finally free to experiment, iterate, and collaborate with ease, and the way that I love: commit a lot, every piece of code, and I finally can use Git as a strategic tool in development, not just for versioning code.